 - Depreciating assets – There are a few reasons to own a depreciating asset.

 - Fun and convenience – We own and drive cars because we need them to go places.
 We buy boast because they are fun.
 In either case, you could also own a car or boat for your business, in which case it would serve a different purpose.

 - Business – Owning and operating machinery and equipment is how many of us make a living or run a business.

 - Tax write off – If you use equipment or machinery for your business, often times you can use the depreciation of that equipment as a tax write off.
+Financial advisors use a set of fancy calculations to come up with the tax benefits of depreciation, we won’t go into that here.
 Be advised: talk to your accountant about specifics.

 Appreciating and depreciating assets both serve a purpose.
 It’s important to know the difference between the two and how to use each one effectively.

 For more information about appreciating or depreciating assets, and for our disclosures, visit our website www.crgfinancialservices.com.